What You Need to Know about Child Abuse and Custody in Arizona

 The Arizona Court of Appeals found just such a case in front of them in 2015 with Flynn v.
 Brown.
 Ms. Flynn, who had sole legal custody and final decision-making authority claimed that Mr. Brown, who had supervised parenting time, had molested their daughter.

 Through a lengthy trial, it was determined that no abuse occurred and the courts modified Ms. Flynn’s sole legal decision-making to joint legal decision-making.
 The court also deemed that the father/daughter relationship had been damaged because of the false allegations made.
 Aside from fracturing relationships, for the falsely accused, the ramifications can be severe and potential grounds for a countersuit related to libel or slander.

-If you’ve got concerns about child abuse and have questions about how it may impact your current child custody case or order, or if you’ve been falsely accused of child abuse, contact the knowledgeable family law attorneys at Hildebrand Law.
+If you’ve got concerns about child abuse and have questions about how it may impact your current child custody case or order, or if you’ve been falsely accused of child abuse, contact the knowledgeable family law attorneys at Hildebrand Law, PC.
 The intricacies of child ill-treatment and child custody laws can be incredibly overwhelming and convoluted, and you deserve to have an expert in your corner during your time of need.
 Contact us today at (480)947-4339 for an initial consultation.